-At startup the JPF will try to load this class using the Class.forName() method.
-If the given class is not available, the JPF will use the default Java output stream as usual.
-The specified class must be available in the application classpath.
+At startup the Core Engine will try to load this class using the Class.forName() method.
+If the given class is not available, it will use the default Java output stream as usual.
+The specified class must be available in the application class path.